magmastonealex/ffproc/README.md

 FFProc
 ====

+*This project is currently undergoing a ground-up-rewrite.
+This version of the code works perfectly fine, but I have some ideas and plans to improve it pretty significantly.
+Check back in the near future!*

 These two scripts allow you to transcode massive media libraries to H.264/AAC/MP4.

 **BACK UP/COPY YOUR MEDIA BEFORE RUNNING THIS**.
 I haven't had any problem running this on my 2TB media library, but I can't guarantee this will hold true for you as well.